rbilash/ai-publications/README.md

 # ai-publications
-A curated list of AI publications and papers
+A curated list of AI and Coding publications and papers